everscale-org/docs/src/develop/smart-contract/solidity-developing/getting-started.md

 Binary code of your contract is recorded into`<WalletAddress>.tvc`file, where`<WalletAddress>`is a temporary address of the contract.

+## Compile

+Compile the contract code to TVM assembler with the Solidity Compiler.

+    <PATH_TO>/TON-Solidity-Compiler/compiler/build/solc/solc Wallet.sol

+The compiler produces Wallet.code and Wallet.abi.json to be used in the following steps.

+Assemble and link with a standard library into TVM bytecode:

+    <PATH_TO>/tvm_linker compile Wallet.code --lib <path-to>/TON-Solidity-Compiler/lib/stdlib_sol.tvm

+Binary code of your contract is recorded into `WalletAddress.tvc` file, where `WalletAddress` is a temporary address of the contract.

 ## Deploy

 Let's deploy the contract to TON Labs development blockchain at`net.ton.dev`.